 The Ordinance also prohibits retaliation by the Landlord if the Tenant:

-A landlord (or Property Manager) who fails to comply to a request from DBNS to provide proof of the tenant’s signed notice is subject to a $500 fine.
+A landlord, or Indianapolis Property Manager, who fails to comply to a request from DBNS to provide proof of the tenant’s signed notice is subject to a $500 fine.
 If a landlord is found to have retaliated against a tenant in response to the tenant’s exercise of his or her rights, the landlord now faces a penalty of $2500, or $7500 for a repeat offense.
 These are the maximum monetary penalties allowed under Indiana law.

 The Notice is not just about landlord responsibilities though.
 To it’s credit, the notice contains a list of tenant’s responsibilities including: